 Every month, you then pay this interest to the lender for the duration of the loan.
 The lender calculates your monthly repayments depending upon how the rate you have chosen is set.
+The monthly interest payments may vary dependent on whether the interest rate is fixed or variable.
 At the end of the loan period, the lender will expect the initial capital they lend you to be repaid in full by whatever means you have arranged.

 A MORTGAGE IS A LOAN SECURED AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE OR ANY OTHER DEBT SECURED ON IT.

 In this meeting we’ll help you get a better understanding of what financial issues you need to be considering.